Rectovaginal Fistula Repair

 - Prior colorectal surgery.

-Recto-or ano-vaginal fistulas are sorted based on where they are located.
-Once this is known, it can be decided if and how it can be repaired.
-The repair may be through the abdomen, vagina, or rectum.
-Through an anorectal approach, rectal tissue and /or muscle are moved to cover the rectal opening.
+Based on location, the repair may be done through the abdomen, vagina, or rectum.
+In a rectal approach, rectal tissue and /or muscle are moved to cover the rectal opening.
 If there is an anal-muscle defect, this may also be repaired.
-When a fistula is more complex, an ostomy may be created to divert the stool away from the repair.
+With a complex fistula, an ostomy may be created to divert the stool away from the repair.
 This will aid healing.
+We will explain to you the details of your repair.

 When the anal muscles are involved, tests may be done to assess the sphincter and nerves of the canal.
 These tests can help your doctor evaluate the problem.